akshitasure12/networkx-blogs/blogs/blog1.md

 ![hm](../assets/static/hm.png)

-These results confirmed that switching to a NumPy-based representation would lead to measurable speedups, so my mentors motivated me to propose a NumPy-backed `is_reachable` implementation in NetworkX (ref.
+These results confirmed that switching to a NumPy-based representation would lead to measurable speedups, so I was asked to add the NumPy-backed `is_reachable` implementation in NetworkX (ref.
 [PR #8112](https://github.com/networkx/networkx/pull/8112)).

 ## Contributions